-In view of the above, motivated by such transformations, the following research question emerged: What factors influence training for entrepreneurial activity supported by technological and innovative resources in Brazil?
-To answer this question, data and analysis from a survey with 150 entrepreneurs from 5 regions (North, Northeast, Midwest, Southeast and South) of Brazil were used [2].
-In this sense, this study aims to understand which factors directly influence training for entrepreneurial activity supported by technological and innovative resources.
+In view of the above, motivated by such transformations, the following research question emerged: What factors influence the training for entrepreneurial activity supported by technological and innovative resources in Brazil?
+To answer this question, a survey was carried out with 150 entrepreneurs from the 5 regions (North, Northeast, Midwest, Southeast and South) of Brazil.
+In this sense, this study aims to understand which factors directly influence thetraining for entrepreneurial activity supported by technological and innovative resources.